-How to get the most out of Betfair – Part 1
+How to get the most out of Betfair Exchange

-When you first join Betfair it can be a bit confusing as how to place bet as it does not follow the same platform as most standard bookies but you should not discount it at this point as there are also some fantastic benefits that you only get on Betfair.
+When you first join Betfair it can be a bit confusing as for how to place a bet as it does not follow the same platform as most standard bookies but you should not discount it at this point as there are also some fantastic benefits that you only get on Betfair.
+These bets can all be placed on the Betfair App or desktop site and there are other supporting apps you can get as a Betfair user such as Tradefair.

 These benefits include the ability to cash out your bets when the odds change, sometimes before the game has even kicked off.
 It also includes the ability to be able to ‘lay’ a bet as well as ‘back’ it.
 Our beginner’s guide to Betfair below will introduce lay betting to you, outlining the benefits this type of betting can bring.
 Open an account!

-To begin with you’ll obviously need a Betfair account, click the link below and sign up for a new account and receive £30 in free bets
+To begin with, you’ll obviously need a Betfair account, click the link below and sign up for a new account and receive up to £100 in free bets

 Beginners guide to Betfair – Overview